SuffolkLITLab/state_forms/ND/README.md

 # Things to note

-NV was a very easy state.
-No significant errors during download were observed.
+ND was challenging and time-consuming.
+There were two links for the ND website.
+The code explicitly mentions in which blocks each link is visited and scraped.
+The structure of the tables in which the forms resided was very vague.
+After extracting the group names, the subcategories/pdfs of each group was counted manually (and saved in the **`num_of_forms`** and **`groups_subcats`** arrays).
+The first six subcategories/pdfs are under the first group, the next five under the second group and so on...

 # The script

-1. Extracts the different categories and the links for each category.
+1. Extracts the different categories and the links included in each category (these include both subcategories and pdfs).
-2. Individual categories are visited and their forms are extracted.
+2. In the for-loop, after checking whether the link is a pdf or a subcategory, we either download the page or visit the subcategory and extract the forms included.

 # Additional comments